anastasiya178/django-contacts/README.md

         o	Another role that can read/add/delete (Admin group permissions, superuser permissions)

 8. Run tests:
+- login to Docker web container shell

+`~ django-contacts % docker-compose run web /bin/bash`

 `python manage.py test`

+###### Linters used:
+See the list of linters used on the project:

+1. [Pylint](https://docs.pylint.org/) is a tool that checks for errors in Python code, tries to enforce a coding standard and looks for bad code smells.

+2. [flake8](https://flake8.pycqa.org/) is a tool for style guide enforcement.

 ###### How to login to Docker web container shell

 `~ django-contacts % docker-compose run web /bin/bash`

+May be useful for:
+- running tests
+- creating superuser
+- doing other things using `python manage.py`